What is a Teradata Query Band?

 How can I change an existing Teradata Query Band?

-Changing a query band afterward with the UPDATE option or adding key/value pairs to an existing query band is also possible.
-Deleting a key/value pair from a current query band in Teradata is impossible.
-If this is needed, the entire query band must be redefined (view DBC.SessionInfoV shows the query bands of all active sessions):
+It is possible to update a query band or add key/value pairs to an existing one.
+However, removing a key/value pair from a current query band in Teradata is not feasible.
+In such cases, the whole query band should be redefined.
+To see the query bands of all active sessions, refer to the DBC.SessionInfoV view.

 How Query Banding in Teradata can be used for Tuning

-- We must ensure that our Teradata SQL Assistant session does not make any other requests once we have set the query band.
+• We must ensure that our Teradata SQL Assistant session makes no other requests once we have set the query band.

 SET QUERY_BAND = ‘QUERY1=VS1;’ FOR SESSION;